CooperUnion/selfdrive/docs/safety.md

 - Secure the test area with caution tape and orange cones
 - Have a megaphone in case an announcement needs to be made

-### Before commencing Test Day run through safety checklist:
+*Before a test day, confirm the following:*

-- Who is designated student safety officer?
+- Is there a designated safety officer?
-- Does the ESTOP work as intended?
+- Are E-STOPs functional?
-- Is the weather suitable for a test day?
+- Is weather suitable?
-- Is there a lab technician or someone certified who agreed they’d be with you during the duration of the test day?
+- Is there a lab technician or someone certified who agreed they'd be with you during the duration of the test?
-- Is the school grounds team aware of what section of the sidewalk will be blocked for testing?
+- Is the school grounds team aware of what section of the sidewalk will be blocked off for testing?
-- Make sure all members present for test day understand what system is being tested when and are conscious of any dangers that maybe associated with it
+- Ensure everyone participating is informed of the tests and the risks associated with them